-Types of risks in software testingCategory: General Posted:Mar 29,2015 By: admin
+Types of risks in software testingCategory: Quality Assurance Posted:Mar 29, 2015 By: Robert

-Are you currently working on developing new test plan for your software project?
+Are you currently working on developing new test plan for your software project or software testing?
 Have you worked on all the risks in your test plan?
 Testing process is the last stage while completing a software project, hence testers are always under enormous pressure and time is limited for them.
 So prioritization plays an important role in the testing process.
 So we need to test the risk for the tests.

 How to define Risk?